leptr/panvasjs/README.md

 - `map(num, a, b, c, d)` - takes a number that is in range from a to b numbers and maps it to the range from c to d
 - `random(num1, num2)` - returns a random number in the range of num1 to num2; if num2 is null, it returns a random number from 0 to num1, while never returning the maximum value; if both num1 and num2 are null, it returns a random number from 0 to 1; if an array is passed to the random function, it will return a random element from that array
 - `randInt(num1, num2)` - same as random(), except it returns a whole number; you must provide at least one argument
-- `randomizeColor(r, g, b)` - returns a random shade of the given color as an array of [red, green, blue] values
 - `floor(num)` - rounds the given number to the next lower integer
 - `ceil(num)` - rounds the given number to the next higher integer
 - `round(num)` - rounds the given number to the closest integer